 Where It Is Housed | Philadelphia Museum of Art, Philadelphia, Pennsylvania, United States |

-In a small chamber, Picasso depicted three musicians illustrated as flat and vivid abstract forms.
-A clarinetist is spotted on the left with the guitarist in the middle, and a singer clutching music sheets on the right.
-The figures appear in costume and were well-known characters.
 Pierrot appears in a blue and white outfit, while the Harlequin is dressed a yellow and orange costume.
 A table with a pipe and other belongings lie in front of Pierrot.
 Beneath Pierrot, one can also spot a dog, whose stomach and legs are exposed below the performer’s legs.

 The brown flooring in the background place the musicians is in a distinct location and stretches off further to the left.
 The lopsided space is created by the floor and flat walls framing the composition, but the musicians appear oddly stable.
+All the elements in this painting were created as flat forms, including the stage on which the three musicians perform.

 Three Women at the Spring (1921)